kolqaa/JSON-to-TLV/README.md

 To decode TLV binary:
 $ ./packer --mode=decoder --input=result.bin --output=result_json --dictionary=dictionary.bin

+To run basic CTest, you can use CTEST_OUTPUT_ON_FAILURE=1 to obtain more clear picture about fail error
+$ env CTEST_OUTPUT_ON_FAILURE=1 make test -C build/

 ```
 # Notes
 Currently only next format of JSON file is supported: